millywithnobrim/network-plus-troubleshooting-labs/Answer_Keys/Lab03.md

 - Violation mode set to shutdown

-- Interface Fa0/1 is err-disabled
+- PC0’s MAC address is not permitted on Fa0/1

 - DHCP traffic from PC0 is blocked, resulting in an APIPA address

+- Interface Fa0/1 remains administratively up, but traffic is blocked by port security
 <br></br>

 ### Objective